-- A drug test on a pregnant or birthing person is NOT required by law. - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - A drug test on a newborn is NOT required by law. - A provider must refer families to the Children's Division when infants are born and identified as affected by: - substance abuse, - o withdrawal symptoms from prenatal drug exposure, or - fetal alcohol spectrum disorder.
-71 - These referrals do not constitute child abuse or neglect reports, and Missouri law does not allow child abuse or neglect charges against a parent for "indirectly harming her unborn child by failing to properly care for herself or by failing to follow any particular program of prenatal care."
+- A provider must refer families to the Children's Division when infants are born and identified as affected by: - substance abuse, - o withdrawal symptoms from prenatal drug exposure, or - fetal alcohol spectrum disorder.
+76 - These referrals do not constitute child abuse or neglect reports, and Missouri law does not allow child abuse or neglect charges against a parent for "indirectly harming her unborn child by failing to properly care for herself or by failing to follow any particular program of prenatal care."